 requests the Secretary-General

-to bring this resolution to the attention of the Plenipotentiary Conference (Busan, 2014) for consideration and required action, as appropriate, when reviewing Resolution 140 (Rev. Guadalajara, 2010).
+to bring this resolution to the attention of the Plenipotentiary Conference ( Dubai, 2018) for consideration and required action, as appropriate, when reviewing Resolution 140 (Rev. Guadalajara, 2010).

 Reasons: Highlighting the role of the digital economy in supporting the achievement of the vision of an information society and reiterating the potential of telecommunications/ICTs to support the achievement of the 2030 Agenda for Sustainable Development.